Radiator covers not only make your room more stylish, but it covers many things as well.

 If we want something hard to get heated, such as heating air, we should allow space for the cold air to enter from the bottom and room for the warm air to exit at the top.
 If we do that, we will get natural air movement without adding a fan or anything else to move the air.

 So, when designing radiator covers, we must provide natural means for the air to move in that pattern.
-That means having an air inlet down at the floor of the radiator covers and an air outlet higher up.
+That means having an air inlet on the floor and a higher air outlet.

 Types of Radiator Covers

 Radiator covers are generally not broken down into types of products or brands of products that have names assigned to them, but they aren’t all the same.
-We find a few basic differences in how they are made and their style.
+We find a few fundamental differences in how they are made and their style.

 These stand roughly 24″ tall and approximately 10″ from the wall.
 They can be any length, with longer ones installed in larger rooms.
 Modern steam radiators are made of stamped sheet metal rather than cast iron, but the basic style is the same.